Cersei Lannister: All the ways ‘Game of Thrones’ should have killed her

 Valonqar #2: The Queenslayer

-Jaime, squeezing through the smallfolk to enter the gate in King’s Landing, signals to his former Lieutenant in the Lannister army, Walder, to shoo him in.
+Jaime, squeezing through the smallfolk to enter the gate in King’s Landing, signals to his former lieutenant in the Lannister army, Walder, to shoo him in.
+(They’re all named Walder, aren’t they.)
 While his erstwhile underlings are about to face off against the Unsullied, Dothraki, and Northern troops, Jaime skips along deftly through the twisting, empty lanes of the capital.

-Jaime signals to Major Waldor on the wall of the Red Keep to let him in, and he duly obeys.
+Jaime signals to Major Waldor on the wall of the Red Keep to let him in, and the officer duly obeys.
 As the Kingslayer ascends the stairs to the Great Hall, he waves his golden hand to his old buddies standing guard.

 As Jaime enters the Throne Room, everyone hears the bells ring above them: the Lannisters have capitulated.
 Jaime is warm and loving, but Cersei is angry.
 “You abandoned me to suffer these fools in the capital alone!”

 “Escape with me down through the tunnels before things get real.
 We’ll sail to Pentos in a tiny rowboat!”
-Jaime exhorts Cersei.
+Jaime exhorts.

 Enraged, Cersei replies: “Coward!
 Traitor!”
 She calls Qyburn over.
 “It’s time for Plan W!
 Wildfire will be their doom!
 Burn them all!”
 Cersei cackles.
 Before Robert the Strong can even unsheathe his sword, Jaime has dispatched the disgraced Maester and suddenly lunges for Cersei.